Transfers to and from BOHINJ - SLOVENIA

 In winter the valley becomes a winter sports centre for skiers, snowboarders, ice climbers, as well as ice skaters on Lake Bohinj.
 During the summer, Lake Bohinj is frequented by swimmers, and with the Sava Bohinjka River, kayakers and fishermen as well.
 Biking, trekking and climbing are also typical tourist activities in the area.

-The distance from Ljubljana city/airport to Beld and Bohinj resorts is around 70 km and the journey takes around 1h and 15min.
+The distance from Ljubljana to Bohinj resorts is around 80 km and the journey takes around 1h and 15min.

 The average cruise speed 90 km/h.